ixt/AIK/README.md

 The DroidDestructionKit is a Docker image to help beginners reverse engineer Android apps and examine their network traffic.
 It is intended to be distributed with a VirtualBox appliance.

-In addition to all the tools the imag contains, it is also made possible by [Doro Wu's](https://github.com/fcwu) [Docker Ubuntu VNC Desktop](https://github.com/fcwu/docker-ubuntu-vnc-desktop) and the [Docker 32bit Developer Community](https://github.com/docker-32bit).
+In addition to all the tools the image contains, it is also made possible by [Doro Wu's](https://github.com/fcwu) [Docker Ubuntu VNC Desktop](https://github.com/fcwu/docker-ubuntu-vnc-desktop) and the [Docker 32bit Developer Community](https://github.com/docker-32bit).

 So that as many people can use it as possible, we prefer that it is built on 32-bit virtual machines.
 Docker doesn't officially support